What is EDI? Electronic Data Interchange

 With Python, you can support your infrastructure team in automating testing to develop new EDI messages.

-What are the Power of EDI for Data Analytics?
+What is the Power of EDI for Data Analytics?

 By connecting diverse computer systems, EDI supports daily operations and serves as a veritable goldmine for data analytics.